danielhelfand/blog_posts/CustomComponent.md

 for OpenShift, to try and deploy a Java component as part of an application. `odo` uses `builder images` defined in the Developer Catalog to deploy local source code to OpenShift and start up that source code on a container that will support the local language used.
-This can all be done with a couple of CLI commands.
+This can all be done with a few CLI commands.

 Adding the Java component with `Minishift` unfortunately didn't work because the `Minishift` Developer Catalog doesn't come with a Java option.
-So I started learning about how to add a custom `builder image` in the event the Developer Catalog doesn't support a particular language or framework.
+To address this, I started learning about how to add a custom `builder image` in the event the Developer Catalog doesn't support a particular language or framework.

 The method I used to add a Java `builder image` with `Red Hat Open JDK 8` to the Developer Catalog was an `imagestream` to define what image I would use